imrafaelmerino/vertx-effect/docs/README.md

 - **JsObjExp** and **JsArrayExp**.
 _JsObjExp_ and _JsArrayExp_ are data structures that look like raw Json.
 You can compute all the values either in parallel or sequentially.
-You can mix all the expressions we've seen so far and nest them, going as deeper as necessary, like in the following example:
+You can mix all the expressions we've seen so far and nest them, going as deep as necessary, like in the following example: